Updated April 2018

 - You paid income tax in the year you are claiming for.

 One group that shouldn't need to go through the process are those in the armed forces.
 The cost paid for the maintenance of their uniforms should be dealt with through their tax code, with their tax-free personal allowance raised to compensate.

 If you're in the police force, some forces already claim it, but each have their own arrangement, so check what your force does.
 Other forces personnel may have washing facilities already available, so check the rules to see if you could claim.

 Are you due a tax rebate?
 Use our free tax code checker to find out now.

 How much could I get?

-Most people can claim back within the past four years, so back to 2013 - plus the current year - if you've been wearing the uniform all that time.
-So a basic-rate taxpayer, claiming the standard uniform allowance for 2013-2017, could reclaim £60 in total.
+Most people can claim back within the past four years, so back to 2014 - plus the current year (five years all together) - if you've been wearing the uniform all that time.
+So a basic-rate taxpayer, claiming the standard uniform allowance for 2014-2018/19, could reclaim £60 in total.